piotrszleg/duck/notes.md

 **\*** - when it appears after type name it transforms it into pointer type
-    `int* p;` means p is a of type "pointer to int" but people who designed c generously decided to saved us from remembering too much symbols so same symbol is used in three completely different contexts, how fun.
+    `int* p;` means p is a of type "pointer to int" but people who designed c generously decided to saved us from remembering too much symbols so the same symbol is used in three completely different contexts, how fun.
+So when * is used with a pointer it dereferences it
-    So when * is used with a pointer it dereferences it `*operand` becomes `operand`, `**operand` becomes `*operand`
+    `*operand` becomes `operand`, `**operand` becomes `*operand`
     and `*operand` becomes a deadly bug in your code if you're using `void`  pointers